Printie

 If you want to sell physical products too

-Physical products can increase AOV and brand trust — but only if fulfillment stays consistent.
+If product tech packs for 3d printed skus: specs that prevent fulfillment mistakes pushes you toward physical products, remember that physical offers can increase AOV and brand trust only if fulfillment stays consistent.
 Start with repeatable SKUs, bounded options, and a defined packaging/QC spec so you can scale without running a printer farm yourself.

-If you’re deciding between files and physical products, read Etsy Digital Files vs Physical 3D Prints.
+If what should be in a tech pack for a 3d printed product? is pushing you toward physical products, read Etsy Digital Files vs Physical 3D Prints.

 How Printie fits